-The installation of Windows is now running on top of the Windows hypervisor, which we'll describe later.
+The installation of Windows is now running on top of the Windows hypervisor, which we'll describe later in this chapter.
 One of the side effects of running on top of the hypervisor is that the installation is technically a VM.
 We'll refer to this as the parent partition.